w3c/secure-payment-confirmation/scope.md

 * **Browser-native UX for payment confirmation**.
-The browser (or secure hardware) provides a consistent and efficient authentication UX across merchant sites.
+The browser (or secure hardware) provides a consistent and efficient authentication UX across merchant sites and relying parties.

 * **Cryptographic evidence**.
 Payment confirmation generates cryptographic evidence of the user's confirmation of payment details.

 * **Cross-origin authentication**.
-With FIDO, the Relying Party that creates FIDO credentials is the only origin that can authenticate the user with those credentials.
-With SPC, any origin can authenticate the user during a transaction by leveraging another Relying Party's credentials.
+With FIDO, the Relying Party that creates FIDO credentials is the only origin that can generate an assertion with those credentials to authenticate the user.
+With SPC, any origin can generate an assertion during a transaction even by leveraging another Relying Party's credentials.

 ## Protocols and Systems Helping to Guide Requirements